YuezhenQin/financial-portfolio-frontend/README.md

 ## Process (Software Development Life Cycle)
 Agile Framework

-Daily
+Daily routine
-10 minutes daily stand-up at 10:00, a brief review to increase speed and transparency
+10 minutes daily stand-up at 10:00, a brief sprint review&retropective meeting at 12:30 and 17:30 to increase speed and transparency

 Day 1.
 split to front-end repo, back-end repo